What is Toad Patrol and Why Should You Join?

 What Exactly is Toad Patrol?

-Toad Patrol is all about helping out the UK’s common toad, during their annual migration.
-Every year, between around February and March/April, toads head to their breeding ponds with their natural instincts telling them to go to where they were spawned themselves.
-The problem with this is the fact that over time, humans have built new homes and buildings which has increased traffic and of course, toads (and other amphibians) aren’t aware of these factors.
-Due to this thousands are killed by cars during their migration every year, but, thanks to the Toads on Roads project run by Froglife, volunteers like us can step in to help them get across safely.
+Toad Patrol has been set up to help the UK’s common toad during their annual migration.
+Every year, between roughly early February and March/April, toads, frogs and newts begin their journey to their breeding ponds.
+This is led by their strong natural instincts which tell them to go to where they were spawned themselves and they will do this every single year, making the journey back later on in summer.
+The problem with this is the fact that over time, humans may have built new homes and buildings in the area or nearby, new obstacles may now stand in their way and as we all know, traffic has significantly increased.
+Our amphibian friends aren’t aware of these factors, and due to this, thousands are killed by cars every year during their migration, but thanks to the Toads on Roads project run by Froglife, volunteers like us step up and step in to help them get across safely.

-We’re part of a group of dedicated volunteers who go out at dusk during this migratory period to spot the toads (and also frogs and newts) as they attempt to cross, scoop them up, record their numbers and carry them to safety.
+We’re part of a group of dedicated volunteers in a particularly busy local area and we go out at around dusk for a couple of hours each night during this migratory period.
+When we spot the toads (and also frogs and newts) as they attempt to cross, we carefully scoop them up, record their numbers and carry them to safety.

 Why Should You Get Involved?